akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes-api.md

 @@snip [akka-cluster.yml](/bootstrap-demo/kubernetes-api/kubernetes/akka-cluster.yml)  { #namespace }

+## Running in Kubernetes

+To run the demo in a real Kubernetes or OpenShift cluster the images must be pushed to a registry that cluster has access to and then `kubernetes/akka-cluster.yml` modified with the full image path.

+The following shows how the sample can be run in a local cluster using either `minishift` or `minikube`.
+Unless explicitly stated `minikube` can be replaced with `minishift` and `kubectl` with `oc` in any of the commands below.

-If running he example in [minikube](https://github.com/kubernetes/minikube) make sure you have installed and is running:
+Start [minikube](https://github.com/kubernetes/minikube) make sure you have installed and is running:

 ```
 $ minikube start
-Starting local Kubernetes v1.8.0 cluster...
-Starting VM...
-Getting VM IP address...
-Moving files into cluster...
-Setting up certs...
-Connecting to cluster...
-Setting up kubeconfig...
-Starting cluster components...
-Kubectl is now configured to use the cluster.
 ```

-Make sure your shell is configured to target minikube cluster
+Make sure your shell is configured to target the docker daemon running inside the VM:
 ```
 $ eval $(minikube docker-env)
 ```

-For minikube publish the application docker image locally.
+Publish the application docker image locally.
 If running this project in a real cluster you'll need to publish the image to a repository that is accessible from your Kubernetes cluster and update the `kubernetes/akka-cluster.yml` with the new image name.

 ```